rohanmahy/mimi-app-components/draft-mahy-mimi-app-components.md

 RoomMetaUpdate (which has the same format as RoomMetaData) is the format of the `update` field inside the AppDataUpdate struct in an AppDataUpdate Proposal for the Room Metadata component.
 If the contents of the `update` field are valid and if the proposer is authorized to generate such an update, the value of the `update` field completely replaces the value of the `data` field.

+Only a single Room metadata update is valid per commit.

 # Participant List